-Xceleron believes that AMS technology and our expertise can get life-changing products (drugs and biobased) quickly and cost-effectively to people who need them.
+Xceleron is a specialized analytical CRO using robust analytical methodology and AMS detection technology to develop pharmaceutical products more quickly and less expensively than conventional analytical techniques.
 We work with integrity and an open mind and are driven by science and the spirit of collaboration.

 Quality at Xceleron is measured by the production of representative, accurate, and precise data delivered on time to our clients.
-It’s assured by having rigorous Quality Control, Quality Assurance, and instrument capacity in Xceleron’s laboratory.
+Our quality is assured by having rigorous Quality Control, Quality Assurance, and instrument capacity in Xceleron’s laboratory.

 The quality of our data is our number one priority.
-Our robust sample preparation techniques are the result of 13 years of scientific insights.
-Xceleron scientists have developed a proprietary method to account for experimental losses due to incomplete extraction or low column recovery.
-This method is based on the use of a non-radiolabeled analyte as an internal standard.
+Our robust sample preparation techniques are the result of 17 years of scientific insights.
+Xceleron scientists have developed a reliable approach to client analytical method transfer and validation.
 Our team is constantly working on ways to produce high quality data more efficiently.

 Our laboratories are GLP and GCP compliant.
 The company has approximately 150 Standard Operating Procedures covering Study Conduct, Equipment, Operations, Organization, Health and Safety, and Quality Assurance.